 After graduation, Katie drove to the Rio Grande Valley of Texas to begin her commitment with Teach For America (TFA).
 She taught ninth-grade biology, specializing in intervention strategies and end-of-course test preparation.
 Her students enjoyed making manipulatives and learning study skills.
 Katie loved her time in the Valley because of the great friends and the great tacos.

-When she’s not working with students, Katie is likely to be found at the Farmer’s Market, Big Basin State Park, or at Philz’s with a good book.
+When she’s not working with students, Katie is likely to be found at the Farmer’s Market, Big Basin State Park, or hanging out at Philz Coffee with a good book.